 Many foods contain iron, which blood cells need in order to carry oxygen.
 In this activity you will use a magnet to separate the iron contained in some iron-rich foods.

 Because iron is so important to your body, you need to make sure you get enough in your diet!
-A protein called heme contains the iron (II) ion at its center.
+A molecule called heme contains the iron (II) ion at its center.
 Blood vessels in the lungs, where oxygen concentration is high, allow the heme to bond to the oxygen molecule to create oxyhemoglobin, which is then transported to oxygen-hungry tissues throughout the body.

 What you’ll need: